Welcome to my Virtual Autographed Hockey Card Collection!

 All in all, 2017 was a rewarding year.
 And with another 49 autographs yet to come in the mail from completed transactions over the last few weeks, the collection is off to a healthy start in 2018.

 Back in late 2012, when I told my wife Lynn that my next web project was to create a virtual collection for my autographed hockey cards, her reaction was (to my surprise, I will admit) one of great joy and tremendous support.
 "Finally!
 You'll be getting rid of all those binders and boxes filled with cards that have been cluttering up my house!"
 Rarely had I seen her so pleased that it just seemed unnecessarily cruel to let my real plans intrude on what to her was the arrival of a long hoped for moment.
 We are sufficiently removed from that conversation that I can now say "Unfortunately, my love, that isn't exactly my plan."

 Rather, this site is intended as the solution to a vexing problem.
 When part of the fun of collecting is sharing your treasures with fellow collectors, how do you accomplish that when you live hundreds of miles away from the nearest people whom might care?
 The obvious answer (the internet, of course!) brings forth a host of new puzzles and challenges in terms of site construction, formatting, and layout.
-And hence, this is the humble beginnings of a multi-year project to place my 7,143 card (and still growing!) certified autographed hockey card collection out on display.
+And hence, this is the humble beginnings of a multi-year project to place my ever growing certified autographed hockey card collection out on display.